 Getting to know your local business cohorts can go a long way toward stress reduction.
 Benefits include:

 When you find the right business support group, be sure to help grow the membership.
 The more active your group, the more beneficial it will be for the whole business community.

 Getting away from your usual routine can give you much-needed perspective and provide a refreshing reset.
 Even if you can’t get away, a change in routine could prove beneficial.
 Switch your day up, you may be surprised how it changes your mood.

 Try one of these easy ideas for breaking up a mundane schedule:

 These simple changes can help you hone in on issues that have been creating stress in your life.
 You may wind up surprised by how refreshing it can feel to shake things up a little.

 Laugh a Little

-Research has proven that smiling and laughing can greatly enhance your mood and reduce stress.
+This can seem a bit ridiculous or ‘silly’ but research has proven that smiling and laughing can greatly enhance your mood & reduce stress.
 The physical release of laughing, in particular, has been proven to reduce cortisol levels in the body.

 There are countless ways to get more laughter into your life.
 Try:

 It may feel counterintuitive to turn toward the lighthearted when you’re feeling the weight of stress, but it’s worth trying.